jeffblackadar/getting-started-with-mysql/getting-started-with-mysql-using-r-using-dh-box.md

 1. Define the INSERT statement in the line beginning with: query<-"INSERT INTO tbl_newspaper_search_results (
 2. Execute the INSERT statement stored in the query variable with: rsInsert <- dbSendQuery(storiesDb, query)

-Run the script above in R Studio and then execute a SELECT in MySQL Workbench.
+Run the script above in R Studio and then execute a SELECT in MySQL.
 Do you see the new record you added?

 ### Clean up the test data

 At this point you likely have more than one record with the story title of "THE LOST LUSITANIA." which is fine for testing, but we don't want duplicate data.
 We will remove the test data and start again.
-Using the query window in MySQL Workbench run this SQL statement:
+Using MySQL in the Command Line this SQL statement:
 ```
 TRUNCATE tbl_newspaper_search_results;
 ```
-In the Action Output pane of MySQL Workbench you should see:
+As output you should see:
 ```
-TRUNCATE tbl_newspaper_search_results	0 row(s) affected	0.015 sec
+mysql> TRUNCATE tbl_newspaper_search_results;
+Query OK, 0 rows affected (0.00 sec)
+mysql>
 ```
 To practice what we just did:
 1. Run a SELECT statement again.
 You should not get any rows back.